tum-ens/urbs/doc/report.rst

    :pyobject: report

 After the function header and the docstring briefly explaining its use, another function, :func:`get_constants`, is called.
-So before really diving into the report function, first one of the two :ref:`medium-level-functions` functions is presented.
+Before really diving into the report function, first one of the two :ref:`medium-level-functions` functions is presented.